chanceback/airline-management-system/README.md

 ## Tech Stack

-- **Frontend**: Built with React for a responsive user interface, styled with Tailwind CSS for a modern look.
+- **Frontend**: Built with React for a responsive user interface, styled with CSS for a modern look.
 - **Backend**: Powered by Java and Spring Boot, offering efficient performance.
 - **Containerization**: Utilizes Docker for easy building and deployment, ensuring consistency across environments.